K-dash/K-dash/README.md

 - I'm a developer who primarily works on a Macbook. 💻🍎
 - I'm particularly fond of using Vim. ⌨️❤️
+- Although I work as a developer, my true strength lies in infrastructure. 🛠️🚀

 <br>